NSHipster/articles/2013-07-01-enumerators.md

 ## `NSEnumerator`

-But of course, before `NSFastEnumeration` (circa OS X 10.5 / iOS 2.0), there was the venerable `NSEnumerator`.
+But of course, before `NSFastEnumeration` (circa OS X Leopard / iOS 2.0), there was the venerable `NSEnumerator`.

 For the uninitiated, `NSEnumerator` is an abstract class that implements two methods: